Yomguithereal/baobab/README.md

 #### Updates

 A *baobab* tree can obviously be updated.
-However, one has to understand that they won't do it, at least by default, synchronously.
+However, one has to understand that the library won't do so, at least by default, synchronously.

 Rather, the tree will stack and merge every update order you give it and will only commit them later on (note that you remain free to force a synchronous update of the tree through `tree.commit` or by tweaking the tree's [options](#options)).